panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ### Cannot be a method

-> Don't use arrow functions to define methods.

 A method is a special function attached to an object.
 Inside of a method, `this` value equals to the object upon which the method was called on.

 Let's consider the method `isEmpty()` in the `collection` object: